Transforming Hop Farming: The forHops Initiative by Tenso AI

 Technologies such as drip irrigation optimization, environmental sensing, and digital twins allowed farms to reduce water waste while improving output.

-How the Project Was Implemented:
+How the Project Was Implemented

 Six trial farms were equipped with:

-2Grow sapflow sensors to track plant hydration dynamics
+2Grow sapflow sensors to track plant hydration dynamics.

-Weather stations measuring temperature, humidity, rainfall, and light
+Weather stations measuring temperature, humidity, rainfall, and light.

-Soil moisture sensors to monitor irrigation needs in real time
+Soil moisture sensors to monitor irrigation needs in real time.

 Using this data, Tenso AI built an ML-powered digital twin — a virtual model of each farm — enabling simulations of irrigation patterns, climate impacts, and crop response before decisions were applied in the field.